sksk8586/sksk8586/README.md

 - Different Frameworks such as Flask

 ## 🎯 Goals
-- Learn Sequel(SQL)
 - Contribute to Open Source: Start contributing to open-source projects and collaborate with the community.

-## 🤝Open to Collaboration
-- I'm open to collaborating on projects that align with my interests and skills.
-Whether you're a fellow student or an experienced developer.

 -->